MiDataInt/mdi-apps-framework/docs/appSteps/return-values.md

 See the next sections for detailed discussions of sequential step readiness and bookmarking.

-All elements are optional; simply omit them if not used by your app.
+All elements are optional; omit them if not used by your app.
 If your appStep doesn't need bookmarking or sequencing (e.g., is a last step), use `NULL` or an empty list as the return value.